Tine-m/SQL/sql.md

-b.
-List product id, country and average price for products grouped by country
+5. List product id, country and average price for products grouped by country.
 ```sql
 select product_id, country, avg(price) from product inner join country on product.country_id = country.country_id
 group by country.country_id;
 ```
-a.
-List product id, country and average price grouped by country, but only for countries having an average prices higher than 20.00
+6. List product id, country and average price grouped by country, but only for countries having an average prices higher than 20.00.

 ```sql
 select product_id, country, avg(price) from product inner join country on product.country_id = country.country_id
 group by country.country_id having avg(price) > 20.0;
 ```
-5.
-Find the number of products that have the same price
+7. Find the number of products that have the same price.

 ```sql
 select count(*) from product